Ford F-Series (twelfth generation): Powertrain

-Three engines were offered with the 2009 redesign: a revised 5.4 L 3-valve Triton V8 that is E85 capable with an output rating of 320 hp and 395 lbft of torque, a 292 hp 4.6 L 3-valve V8, and a 248 hp 4.6 L 2-valve V8.
-The 3-valve 5.4 and 4.6 liter V8s were mated to Ford's new 6R80E 6-speed automatic transmission while the 4R75E 4-speed automatic transmission was carried over for the 2-valve 4.6 L V8.
-The 4.2 L OHV V6 engine, which had been available, was dropped due to the closure of the Essex engine plant where it was produced.
+Three engines were offered with the 2009 redesign: a revised 5.4L 3-valve-per-cylinder Triton V8 that is E85 capable with an output rating of 320 hp and 395 lbft of torque (both ratings on E85), a 292 hp 4.6L 3-valve-per-cylinder V8, and a 248 hp 4.6L 2-valve V8.
+The 3-valve 5.4L and 4.6L V8s were mated to Ford's new 6R80E 6-speed automatic transmission, while the 4R75E 4-speed automatic transmission was carried over for the 2-valve 4.6L V8.
+The 4.2L OHV V6 engine was dropped because of the closure of the Essex engine plant where it was produced.

 For the 2011 model year, an all-new engine lineup was offered.
-Two of the engines, a 3.7 L V6 and a 5.0 L V8, both based on the 2011 Ford Mustang engines, both offer E85 flex-fuel capability.
-The 6.2 L V8 used in the 2011 Ford Super Duty was made available with the F-150 Platinum, Lariat, SVT Raptor, Harley Davidson and "Lariat Limited" Editions (only approximately 3700 made).
-Finally, the 3.5 L direct-injected twin-turbo EcoBoost V6 was offered in the F-150 starting in early 2011.
+Two of the engines, the 3.7L V6 and 5.0L V8 both used in the contemporary Ford Mustang, offer E85 flex-fuel capability.
+The 6.2L V8 used in the 2011 Ford Super Duty was made available with the F-150 Platinum, Lariat, SVT Raptor, Harley-Davidson, and Lariat Limited trims.
+Finally, the 3.5L direct-injected twin-turbo EcoBoost V6 was offered in the F-150 starting in early 2011.
 All engines were paired with a new six-speed automatic transmission (6R80).
-Electric power-assisted steering was made available on all engines besides the 6.2.
-Since 2008, the Ford F-150 has towing and hauling capacity of 11,300 lbs and 3,060 lbs, respectively.
+Electric power-assisted steering was made available on all engines except the 6.2L V8.
+The F-150 could be equipped for a maximum towing and hauling capacity of 11,300 lbs and 3,060 lbs, respectively.

 Safety

 The 2009 Ford F-150 featured front-seat side impact airbags and Ford's Safety Canopy System for the first and second rows as head protection in the event of a side impact.
-It also featured Ford's exclusive ADVANCETRAC RSC (Roll Stability Control)--an electronic Stability control and anti-rollover safety feature also available in other Ford vehicles, from the Fusion to the Expedition.
+It also featured Ford's exclusive AdvancedTrac RSC (Roll Stability Control)—an electronic stability control and anti-rollover safety feature also available in other Ford vehicles, from the Fusion to the Expedition.

 The F-150 comes standard with AdvanceTrac Electronic Stability Control, front and rear row side curtain airbags, and front row torso side airbags.